 Part III of the schedule concerns leased TPP.
-It requires the taxpayer to report all items rented or leased for the conduct of its business.
-Pursuant to T.C.A. § 67-5-502(c), leased personal property is normally assessed to the lessee.
+It requires the taxpayer to report all items rented or leased for the conduct of its business as of January 1 of the relevant tax year.
+Pursuant to T.C.A. § 67-5-502(c) and T.C.A. § 67-5-901(b)(1), leased personal property is normally assessed to the lessee.

 Part IV of the schedule is where taxpayers may request NSV for some, or all, of the assets being reported.
+The section labeled "Assessor Use Only" should be completed by the assessor if NSV is requested.
 NSV is discussed in Section V, Part B below.